microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

     - Select **HTTP trigger** for the template.
 A function that uses an HTTP trigger is run whenever there's an HTTP request made to the function's endpoint.
 (You can see that there are a variety of other triggers for Azure Functions.
 To learn more, see [What can I do with Functions?](https://docs.microsoft.com/azure/azure-functions/functions-overview#what-can-i-do-with-functions) in the Azure documentation.)
     - Name your function "HttpExample" (rather than accepting the default "HTTPTrigger") to distinguish the function itself from the trigger.
 This name is used for a subfolder that contains the function's code along with configuration data, and also defines the name of the HTTP endpoint.
     - Select **Anonymous** for the authorization level, which makes the function publicly accessible to anyone.
-    - If promted with "Select how you would like to open your project," select **Open in current window**.
+    - If prompted with "Select how you would like to open your project," select **Open in current window**.

-1. After a short time you see a message that the new project was created.
-In the **Explorer** you see the subfolder created for the function, and VS Code opens the `__init__.py` file that contains the default function code:
+1. After a short time, you see a message that the new project was created.
+In the **Explorer**, you see the subfolder created for the function, and VS Code opens the `__init__.py` file that contains the default function code:

     ![Result of creating a new Python functions project](images/functions/project-create-results.png)